SixArm/risk-management-primer/risk-management-primer.md

 Stakeholder Engagement: Effective governance involves engaging and considering the interests of various stakeholders, including employees, customers, suppliers, and the local community.

 Performance Evaluation: Governance establishes processes for setting goals, monitoring progress,  assessing outcomes, and evaluating the performance of the board, management, and the organization.

+## Coordinated disclosure

+Coordinated disclosure is a process of reporting security vulnerabilities or bugs found in systems to the systems' owners.
+Coordinated disclosure is important because it allows security vulnerabilities to be addressed and fixed before they can be exploited by malicious actors.
+This helps protect users, data, and systems from potential harm.

+Key steps…

+1. Discovery: The first step is discovering a security vulnerability or bug.
+For example, security researchers can identify potential vulnerabilities in software or hardware systems.

+2. Notification: The discoverer notifies the owner of the product or system.
+This is done privately and securely to prevent the vulnerability from being known to others.

+3. Verification: The owner verifies the issue and determines its severity.
+This can involve testing the system and analyzing the potential impact of the vulnerability on users.

+4. Fix and Release: The owner develops a patch or fix for the issue, then releases it to users as soon as possible, along with instructions on how to install and use it.

+5. Disclosure: After the fix, the discoverer and owner can disclose the issue publicly.
+This allows other people to learn about issue, and take steps to protect themselves from similar issues in the future.

 ## Compliance